Back

 See eye to eye on life values

-Think in the business perspective
+Think from the business perspective

 The key question that a technical co-founder should keep in mind is — where’s the money Lebowski?
-Who will pay for the IT solution and why should it be interesting for anybody after all?
+Who will pay for the IT solution, and why should it be interesting for anybody after all?

 Know how to meet the deadlines